 A formed company is not a requirement for application.
 However, individuals selected to join West Gate will need to incorporate their company upon acceptance into the program.

+The application period for Cohort 1 is now closed.
 Selected innovators will be notified in the summer of 2022 with anticipated relocation and onboarding starting in the fall of 2022.

 Join our mailing list to receive informational emails about the West Gate LEEP.